Canadian vs Jinko Solar Panels: The Not So Obvious Winner

 It’s actually funny to say it, but Jinko is a 12 time world record holder.
 This makes Canadians solar 2 world records look like nothing.

 But let’s be honest, 2 world records isn’t nothing… It’s a huge achievement but it’s just overcast by Jinkos incredible technology and hard work.

 Jinko Solar has also been awarded PVEL/DNV GL Top Performer award for 6 years in a row.
 This is one of the most impressive awards to get in the industry as it has a high failure rate.

 Canadian solar has only been awarded the top performer once, which was this year in 2020.
 However, in fairness to them they did smash all 4 tests and got awarded 4 top performer awards.

 This is really good news as it seems they are making some big improvements this year.
 It comes as last year they broke the world record for conversion efficiency as well.

+BUT… It doesn’t stop there with Jinko.
+Oh no, they have got even more awards.
 The TUV Rheinland All Quality Matters is one of the hardest awards to receive in the solar industry.
 Jinko has won this on several different occasions.
 Canadian solar has never won it.